EundoPak/gpo-config/README.md

 <h1>Creating & Implementing Account Lockout Policy/Password Policy for Client Side</h1>
 <p>
-  This is a demonstration on creating and implementing an account lockout policy in a previously configured Windows Server.
-We will interact with the newly created GPO on the client side to finish this demonstration.
+  This is a demonstration on creating and implementing an account lockout policy / password policy in a previously configured Windows Server.
+We will interact with the newly created GPO as a user on the client side to finish this demonstration.
 </p>
 <p>
 <h2>Environments and Technologies used</h2>